 A statute of limitations is the amount of time a person can take in order to take legal action on a certain event.
 When it comes to debt, the statute of limitations is the amount of time a creditor can take before asking the court to force you to pay for a debt.
 The court system doesn't keep track of the statute on your debt.
 Instead, it's your responsibility to prove the debt has passed its statute of limitations.

-Just because the debts have aged past the statute of limitation doesn't mean you no longer owe.
-It just means the creditor won't get a judgment against you—as long as you come to court prepared with proof the debt is too old.
-Proof might include check showing the last time you made a payment or your own records of communication you've had about that debt.
+Debts that have passed the statute of limitations are known as time-barred debts.
+However, just because the debts have aged past the statute of limitations doesn't mean that you no longer owe money or that your credit rating cannot be impacted.
+It just means the creditor won't get a judgment against you—as long as you come to court prepared with proof that your debt is too old.
+Proof might include a personal check showing the last time you made a payment or your own records of communication that you've made about that debt.